filomba01/ros_projects_2023/src/second_project/README.md

 ```
  inflation_layer:
     enabled:              true
-    cost_scaling_factor:  10.0
+    cost_scaling_factor:  30.0
-    inflation_radius:     0.5
+    inflation_radius:     0.4
 ```
-We tried different cost_scaling_factors, but we noticed that the default parameter is a good choice.
-For the inflation radius we set 0.5, that's because the inscripted radius of the robot was 0.36, so having a 0.14 of bias has been resulted a good option for a correct obstacle avoidance and path planning.
+We tried different cost_scaling_factors, we reduced the cost in order to obtain smoother navigation.
+For the inflation radius we set 0.4, that's because the inscripted radius of the robot was 0.36, so having a 0.04 of bias has been resulted a good option for creating a realistic costmap.

 ### Global Costmap Parameters